Mithgol/node-fido2twi/README.md

 * Сurrently `fido2twi` uses [HPT](http://husky.sourceforge.net/hpt.html)'s area configuration file as the description of echomail areas.

-* Сurrently `fido2twi` does not create any lock files, not does it lock files in use.
+* Сurrently `fido2twi` does not create any lock files, it also does not lock the files that it uses.
 Users themselves have to prevent their echoprocessors (tossers) or mail editors from running when `fido2twi` is active.

 ## Installing fido2twi